What Is Website Maintenance?

 For example, if you continually update content and fix broken links, Google will recognize these changes as part of an ongoing effort to improve your site’s ranking in search results.

 SEO strategy is a bit like a game of chess.
-You can’t just throw your pieces out there and expect to win—you have to make them move in the right direction and do it strategically.
+You can’t just throw your pieces out there and expect to win—you must make them move in the right direction and do it strategically.

 There are many steps you can take to make sure that your website continues to improve over time: